Child Custody Lawyer in Houston

-- Each parent’s criminal histories, especially if familial abuse was involved
+- Each parent’s criminal history, especially if familial abuse was involved

 - Each parent’s role in caring for the child thus far

-- The potential for each course of action to cause disruption in a child’s life
+- The potential for each course of action to disrupt a child’s life

 Our Houston child custody attorneys are familiar with how child custody cases are adjudicated in Texas and can give you the support and advocacy you need to achieve your goals.
 No matter how complex your case may seem, we can assess the facts and help you understand your options.